Lost-Empire-Entertainment/Elypso-engine/README.md

 how to use RUN_ME.bat:
 - reconfigure cmake (always run this when first opening the visual studio project or if you add or remove source or header files)
-- install (builds the executable and copies all necessary files over to program files)
+- install (builds the executable and copies all necessary files over to the program files folder)
 - clean visual studio (deletes .vs and out folders)
 - clean engine (deletes build, program files engine folder and documents engine folder)

 ### Logs and configuration files

 ```
-- cmake configuration log is found at build\logs\cmake_log.txt
 - build generation log is found at build\logs\build_log.txt
 - cpack log is found at build\logs\cpack_log.txt
 - engine log is found at Documents\Elypso engine\engine_log.txt